 With Mars retrograde in its home sign Aries, things seem to be moving forward quickly, but not always effectively.
 You may see two steps back for every step forward.
 Anger flares up quickly and blows over just as fast.

 That’s why some folks will fly off the handle and make very poor decisions now, responding with violence and anger instead of patience and dialogue.
 This is especially true when Mars makes stressful aspects– which it will be doing a lot this Summer and Fall.
-Keep in mind that during Mars retrograde, the aggressor tends to lose the fight.

 - Mars enters its retrograde shadow: July 25